jaegdi/kpasscli-rs/README.md

 ```

 The clipboard clearing runs in the background, allowing the command to return to the shell prompt immediately while the cleanup happens asynchronously.

+Notes for Linux clipboard support:
+- kpasscli first tries Wayland’s `wl-copy`, then X11’s `xclip`, then `xsel`.
+- If none are available, it falls back to a cross‑platform clipboard library where possible.

 ## Security Considerations